Ravi Thakral, Ph.D.

 Summary

-Ravi is a Lecturer at the University of Nevada, Reno.
-Before coming to UNR, he worked at the University of Sussex (and served as the Admissions Tutor for Philosophy and PPE) and at the University of St Andrews (with an additional affiliation to the Center for Ethics, Philosophy and Public Affairs).
-He is also a Research Fellow at the Hoffberger Center for Professional Ethics at the University of Baltimore.
+Ravi is a Teaching Assistant Professor at the University of Nevada, Reno.
+Before coming to the University, he taught at the University of Sussex (and served as the Admissions Tutor for Philosophy and PPE) and at the University of St Andrews (with an additional affiliation to the Center for Ethics, Philosophy and Public Affairs).
+He is also a Research Fellow at the Hoffberger Center for Professional Ethics at the University of Baltimore and a Faculty Research Associate at the Guinn Center for Policy Priorities.

 Research Interests: